n132/n132.github.io/_posts/2022-03-07-How-does-shell-work.md

   return cmd;
 }
 ```
-This is the entry of parses, you can just leave it and go back to this function after analysing all the specific parsers.
+This is the entry of parses, you can just leave it and go back to this function after analyzing all the specific parsers.

-## Misc Functions
+## Misc

-## nulterminate
+- nulterminate

-This function is not important in my view.
+  - This function is not important in my view.
 It would set the end ponters to 0.

-### getcmd
+- getcmd

-read the input from the users.
+  - read the input from the users.

-### panic
+- panic

-leave a message and exit
+  - leave a message and exit

-### fork1
+- fork1
-panic fork
+  - panic fork

 # Parsing & Execution

-Before analyzing specific parser, we'd better move to some special cases, such as running a simple command, a command with redirection, a command with pipe...
-That would help you to have a high level understanding of the the shell.
+Before analyzing a specific parser, we'd better move to some special cases, such as running a simple command, a command with redirection, a command with pipe...
+That would help you to have a high-level understanding of the shell.

 ## Execute Simple Commands

-Let's start from some simple commands, such as "/bin/ls /tmp".
+Let's start with some simple commands, such as "/bin/ls /tmp".

-For these simple commands without special symbols, the shell uses parseexec to parse it and use runcmd to execute it.
+For these simple commands without special symbols, the shell uses `parseexec` to parse it and use `runcmd` to execute it.
 We'll start with the parser.

 ```c